NilFoundation/dbms-python/docs/graph.rst

 ------

 A **graph** consists of vertices and edges.
-Vertices are stored as documents in :ref:`vertex collections <vertex-collections>` and edges stored as documents in :ref:`edge collections <edge-collections>`.
-The collections used in a graph and their relations are specified with :ref:`edge definitions <edge-definitions>`.
+Vertices are stored as documents in :ref:`vertex relations <vertex-relations>` and edges stored as documents in :ref:`edge relations <edge-relations>`.
+The relations used in a graph and their relations are specified with :ref:`edge definitions <edge-definitions>`.
 For more information, refer to `DbmsDB manual`_.